 She scans through the memo, hitting the Page Down button at reasonably regular intervals, occasionally paging back up to pretend to reread some earlier section.
 The computer is going to notice all this.
 It approves of rereading.
 It’s a small thing, but over a decade or so this stuff really shows up on your work-habits summary.

+I do think storytelling is important when we deal with Agentic AI.
 There’s more on the storytelling angle in AI, PCE and the Geth Consensus, where my Engine and I explored how science fiction illuminates what is going on here.